garrettdimon/reviewer/README.md

 You run...
 ```
-./bin/rvw
+rvw
 ```

-Having a simpler command is just the beginning through.
-It also cleans up the output and lets you run subsets of commands.
+But that's just the beginning.
+It also cleans up the output and lets easily you run subsets of commands for different contexts.

 For more detailed information, take a look at the [Overview](https://github.com/garrettdimon/reviewer/wiki/Overview) and [Usage](https://github.com/garrettdimon/reviewer/wiki/Usage) pages in the wiki.